cmneal26/Tech-Writing-Project/browser-fetching/index.md

   order: 4
 ---

-# How fetching!
+# Aren't you fetching?!

+_I'm uncomfortable, you're probably uncomfortable, let's move on to fetching in the web browser_.

-Aren't you fetching?
-In the web browser, that is.
-All modern web browsers supply a Fetch API for making an HTTP request to a web server, and handling the data returned from the server.
+All modern web browsers supply a Fetch API for making a HTTP requests to a web server, and handling the data returned from the server.
 The Fetch API provides a programming interface to asynchronously exchange data with a web server without needing to load another web page.

 It's useful to web developers in scenarios such as:

-* **Displaying dynamic data** that changes over time.
-  For example, fetching current weather conditions for the given location.
+* **Displaying dynamic data** that changes over time _For example, fetching current weather conditions for the given location_
-* **Partially updating the page** in response to user interactivity.
-  For example, fetching and displaying the current stock price for a user provided stock index.
+* **Partially updating the page** in response to user interactivity _For example, fetching and displaying the current stock price for a user-provided stock index_
 * **Submitting forms** and displaying a success or error messages without needing to reload an entire page.
-  For example: Adding an item to a shopping cart.
+  _For example, Adding an item to a shopping cart_

-Fetch's interface only requires a single argument, the `url` to send a request to.
+Fetch's interface only requires a single argument—a `url` address to send the request to.
 The second argument is an object for specifying various options.

 ```javascript
   fetch(url, options) // return a Promise
 ```
 As with most asynchronous APIs in JavaScript, `fetch` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that either resolves (succeeds) or rejects (fails) after receiving a response.

-Below is a minimal example of using fetch to request a random dog image from [dog.ceo](https://dog.ceo), and displaying the image returned in the page.
-Open the Web Developer Tools in your browser and select the Network tab to see the HTTP request sent by fetch.
+Below is a minimal example of using fetch to request a random dog image from [dog.ceo](https://dog.ceo).
+The image returned is then displayed in the page along with the full JSON response.

+If you'd like to see the HTTP requests sent during fetches in your browser, open the Web Developer Tools and select the Network tab.

 ```javascript